-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards("IFRS"), and applicable requirements of the Companies Law pursuant to DIFC Law No. 5 of 2018 and the Capital Market Authorities in Dubai and Egypt.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), and applicable provision of DIFC Law No. 5 of 2018 and markets law 2012 (as amended).

 The consolidated financial statements have been prepared on the historical cost basis, except when otherwise indicated.